 My interest in (basic) hypergeometric series led me to develop two Mathematica packages, HYP and HYPQ.
 The package HYP allows you to manipulate and identify binomial series and hypergeometric series, the package HYPQ allows you to manipulate and identify q-binomial series and basic hypergeometric series.
 Click on it to receive more information and/or download the relevant Mathematica files to your computer.
 (There is an almost equivalent Maple package by Bruno Gauthier: HYPERG.)

 I am one of the three editors-in-chief of the Séminaire Lotharingien de Combinatoire (you find many papers of the old (printed) issues of the Séminaire Lotharingien de Combinatoire there).
-I am also editor for aequationes mathematicae, Discrete Mathematics and Theoretical Computer Science, Combinatorial Theory, Monatshefte für Mathematik, Confluentes Mathematici, European Journal of Combinatorics, Annales de l’Institut Henri Poincaré D: Combinatorics, Physics and their Interactions and for Moscow Journal of Combinatorics and Number Theory.
+I am also editor for Electronic Journal of Combinatorics, aequationes mathematicae, Discrete Mathematics and Theoretical Computer Science, Combinatorial Theory, Monatshefte für Mathematik, Confluentes Mathematici, European Journal of Combinatorics, Annales de l’Institut Henri Poincaré D: Combinatorics, Physics and their Interactions and for Moscow Journal of Combinatorics and Number Theory.

 For the musically inclined (warning: "classical" music!)
 I am able to offer some samples from my previous life as a pianist.

 Finally, here are links that I use frequently.